 The policy framework and the macroeconomic policies that evolved in Finland, Norway and Sweden after World War II crucially influenced developments during and after financial liberalization.
-The financial system of the Finland, Norway and Sweden in 1985, roughly at the start of the process of financial liberalization, is presented in a stylized manner in Table 1.
-The financial system was bank-based, where banks, both commercial and savings banks, had the major role of financial intermediaries.
+The financial system of Finland, Norway and Sweden in 1985, roughly at the start of the process of financial liberalization, is presented in stylized form in Table 1.
+The financial system was bank-based, with banks - both commercial and savings banks - having the major role as financial intermediaries.
 The government held a strong position in the governance of the financial system, determining via the central bank the allocation of credit and the level of interest rates.

-Finland, Norway and Sweden became early members of the Bretton Woods system, pegging their exchange rates to the dollar, all three countries maintained far-reaching capital account or exchange controls.
-The control of the external flow of capital was a major pillar for post-war stabilization policies since it isolated Finland, Norway and Sweden from international financial developments, thus allowing for far-reaching domestic interventionist and selective monetary and fiscal policies.
+Finland, Norway and Sweden became early members of the Bretton Woods system, pegging their exchange rates to the US dollar.
+All three countries maintained far-reaching capital account or exchange controls.
+The control of the external flow of capital was a major pillar for post-war stabilization policies, since it isolated Finland, Norway and Sweden from international financial developments, thus allowing far-reaching domestic interventionist and selective monetary and fiscal policies.
 The capital account controls served as the wall behind which the central banks determined the rate of interest as well as the distribution and size of capital flows within the domestic economies according to political priorities.

 Monetary policy was used to subsidize those sectors of the economy that the government wanted to support with low interest rates and an ample supply of credit.
-Banking was rendered an almost risk-free enterprise in this system.
-Since nominal interest rates were kept below market-clearing levels by regulations, demand for credit remained greater than available supply, which was rationed by the monetary authorities.
-As a result, households and firms in the private sector remained permanently credit constrained with the exception for those sectors that obtained finance through the credit allocation by the central bank.
+Banking became an almost risk-free enterprise in this system.
+Since nominal interest rates were kept below market-clearing levels by means of regulations, the demand for credit remained greater than the available supply, which was rationed by the monetary authorities.
+As a result, households and firms in the private sector remained permanently credit constrained, with the exception of those sectors that obtained finance through credit allocation by the central bank.